mikecornflake/uBee512Launcher/README.md

     + Use the Disk Explorer to find some dsk files.
 Select a bootable DSK, and click "Add DSK to A"
     + Click "Launch"

-## Implemented functionality:
-+ Allows user to choose a Microbee configuration using System Macros defined in ubee512rc
-+ Allows user to select DSK files, and mount these in A: B: or C:
-+ Launches a new instance of the **UBEE512** emulator using the chosen configuration
+### Whats new
++ "System Macros" renamed to "System Definitions" to be more consistent with uBee512 README.
++ Re-worked Disk Format selection - I hadn't realised uBee512 was so good at detecting Disk Format, so by default I now let
++ Framework for Validators added.
+Decent checks on SRAM, Disks, Tapes.
+NOTHING on ROMs, PAKs, HDDs or IDEs.
++ UI has been reworked several times.
+  + Disk Explorer is now it's own form (not needed for ROM Bees, so why waste space)
+  + System Definitions now highlights which Definitions with known issues (as determined by the validators).
+In addition to highlighting failed rows as red, needed to add red/green icons to workaround LCL shortcomings on macOS and Linux
+  + About box added - dynamically loads uBee512 License and Readme, so requires the folder being set up in Settings to work
+  + Closing in on decent selection of icons.
+  + added teasers for "disks.alias" and "roms.alias".
+Mainly to nag me into implementing these next
+ + Settings and Debug now saved in local user config directory (%LOCALAPPDATA%\uBee512Launcher or ~/.config/uBee512Launcher) - resolves issues on macOS
+ + Signficant testing under macOS/Cocoa.
+Bugger - Cocoa framework not fully implemented in LCL, so some workarounds for known issues with TComboBox and TListView
+ + Minor testing under Ubuntu/GTK2.
+Same lack of full feature for TListView as Cocoa, so workaround there also worked here.
+ + Most dev work & testing done on Windows 11.

 ## Notes on implementation
-+ Only allows bootable DSKs to be loaded in A:
++ Only allows bootable DSKs to be loaded in A: (only checks DSKs for bootability)
 + Has a "File Preview": for now, either shows contents of text files, or files inside a DSK (you need to load the patched **CPMTools** using "File" - "Settings" for the DSK listing to work)
 + Contents of DSK listed using either original **CPMtools** or patched **CPMTools** (allows for Microbee specific formats)
-+ Parses ubee512rc to build up System Macros, uses these in Main Form & Macro Explorer
++ Parses ubee512rc to build up System Definitions, uses these in Main Form & Definitions Explorer
-+ I know there looks like a lot of macros defined in ubee512.
++ I know there looks like a lot of Definitions in ubee512rc sample.
 Err, I'm currently filtering out about half - the ones I haven't researched
-+ Framework for Validators added.
-Decent checks on SRAM, Disks, Tapes.

 # TODO

-## Short term
+## Short term (planned for 0.5beta)
-+ Add Display options (psotion relative to launcher, monitor, opengl/sdl)
++ Add Display options (position relative to launcher, monitor, opengl/sdl)
++ Add awareness of disks.alias and roms.alias (validator checks bth for the .alias files themselves, and use the alias when checking system definitions).
 + Expand Validator to PAKx/ROMx
-+ Add support and validators for HDDx
++ Add support for HDDx
 + Add support for IDEx
-+ Prevent selection of invalid macros in main form (hide entirely?), or at least raise awareness
++ Prevent selection of invalid Definitions in main form (hide entirely?), or at least raise awareness
+  + One "Issues" pane to rule them all?
 + Add awareness of **RunCPM** folder structure

-## Medium term
+## Medium term (not until 0.6beta or higher)
 + Add support for non libdsk file formats (this might not be a goal anymore - I hadn't realised ubee512 was so good at detecting disk format)
 + Continue to add support for working with DSK files prior to running in a CP/M system
   + Create blank DSK